rest-for-physics/rest-school/day2/session1/README.md

 In the `<globals>` section inside the RML file we have defined a variable named `FORMAT`.
 This variable is used inside the configuration file but can be overwritten and modified externally using sytem environment variables.
 This allows to control externally the behaviour of the RML (configuration file) and define templates with the most relevant parameters that need to be modified/controlled externally.

 You may try to generate an output using the different formats supported by ROOT (e.g. pdf, C, root, jpeg).
-Try to generate a different image format, and
+Try to generate a different image format using the following code.

 ```c++
 export FORMAT=pdf